Cross-Domain Few-Shot Classification via Inter-Source Stylization: Experiments

-In the Inter-Source style transfer learning phase, we follow the parameters of~\cite{adain}, Differently, we set $\alpha$ to $1$ in \textit{AdaIN network}, $\alpha$ is utilized to adjust the degree of stylization.
-Besides, in the cross-domain consistency learning stage, the encoding model \textit{M}, followed by the Classifier, is trained for 1000 epochs with a batch size of 128.
+\textbf{Network structure and training settings.} To evaluate the performance of ISSNet, we consider ResNet10~\cite{resnet10} as the student backbone.
+The input size is $224 \times 224$.
+In the Inter-Source style transfer learning, we follow the structures of~\cite{adain}.
+And in the cross-domain distillated consistency learning, the student model \textit{M}, followed by a classifier, is trained for 1000 epochs with a batch size of 128.
 And it is optimized with stochastic gradient descent (SGD).
 The learning rate, momentum and weight decay are set as $10^{-3}$, $0.9$ and $5 \times 10^{-4}$, respectively.
-In the target prototypical classifier learning phase, \textit{M} and a new Classifier are optimized with SGD for 600 epochs firstly.
+In the target prototypical classifier learning phase, \textit{M} and a new classifier are optimized with SGD for 600 epochs firstly.
 The learning rate, momentum and weight decay are set to $10^{-2}$, $0.9$ and $10^{-3}$.
-The batch size in the this stage is set to 4.
-Additionally, two strategies that have been shown to be effective are applied to the CDFSC task.
-The first one is the handcrafted data augmentation~\cite{fsl:best} such as random flip, random crop and color jitter.
-Another one is a post-processing method called label propagation~\cite{fsl:best}.
-It improves the classification accuracy by refining the predicted labels based on the similarities within the unlabeled query set.
-Data augmentation is used in the cross-domain consistency learning phase and target prototypical classifier learning phase, and the label propagation is juse utilized in target prototypical classifier learning phase.
+Additionally, two strategies that have been shown to be effective are applied to the CDFSC task: data augmentation (DA), and label propagation (LP)~\cite{fsl:best}.
+DA is used in the latter two stages, and the LP is utilized in the third phase.
+Note that the pre-trained ResNet10 on ImageNet is not used in this work.
+And we only evaluate the 5-way 1-shot task on AVV cause of the extremly limit data.